Occupation of Smyrna: Muslim affairs

 Following the Treaty of Sèvres, all sections of the Ottoman administration that dealt with issues pertaining to Muslim religion, education and family affairs were organized by the High Commission.
 Under this context a special polytechnic school was established in Smyrna which soon operated with 210 Muslim students and with costs covered by the Greek administration.

 However, nationalist sentiments and suspicion continued to limit the impacts of Stergiadis' administration.
 The resettlement of Greeks and harsh treatment by the army and local Greek population led many Turkish residents to leave which created a refugee problem.
 Discrimination by junior Greek administrators and military members further contributed to Turkish hostility in the Smyrna zone.

 Archaeological excavations

 Archaeological missions in Asia Minor were of significant importance for the High Commission.
 Excavations were focused on ancient Greek settlements in the area, mainly found in the surroundings of the urban areas, as well as along the coastal zone.
-The most important excavation were conducted during 1921–1922, where important findings were unearthed in the Ionian sites of Klazomenai, Ephesus and Nysa.
+The most important excavations were conducted during 1921–1922, when important findings were unearthed in the Ionian sites of Klazomenai, Ephesus and Nysa.
 Apart from ancient Greek antiquities, Byzantine monuments were also unearthed, such as the 6th century Basilica of St. John the Theologian in Ephesus.
 In general, the excavations undertaken by the Greek administration provided interesting material concerning the history of Ancient Greek and Byzantine Art.